-Building on Meridiam’s first Austrian fibre project in Liezen, Meridiam has signed a country-wide partnership with Magenta (the second largest Internet Services Provider in Austria) in Q3 2023.
-Magenta is a subsidiary of Deutsche Telekom,
+Building on Meridiam’s first Austrian fibre project in Liezen, Meridiam has signed a country-wide partnership with Magenta (the second largest Internet Services Provider in Austria) in Q3 2022.
+Magenta is a subsidiary of Deutsche Telekom.

-Meridiam will take a 50.1% stake in Alpen Glasfaser Holding GmbH with Magenta retaining a 49.9% stake in the company.
+Meridiam has a 50.1% stake in Alpen Glasfaser Holding GmbH with Magenta retaining a 49.9% stake in the company.

 ESG / SDG Key Facts

 Austria is lagging behind much of Europe in fibre coverage – in September 2021, Austria only had a 35% coverage, below the 48.5% for EU27+UK.
 The project will therefore help close the connectivity gap to other countries.
 The project will ensure Austria, and especially more rural areas, remain attractive for businesses, including accommodation of home office trends.
 High quality and fast internet will also increase productivity, foster economic growth, and enhance social cohesion.